-Unfortunately, this method of mapping can cause the alert notifications of these distributed applications to be perpetually in a critical state, because these computer classes contain other objects and instances that have no direct support roles for the application that needs to be monitored.
-These objects and instances (e.g. agent running on the server) can trigger the critical state even when it’s not relevant to the health of the app.
-As a result, your app may be working just fine, but the alerts you receive are telling your otherwise.
+Unfortunately, this method of mapping can cause the alert notifications of these distributed applications to be perpetually in a critical state because these computer classes contain other objects and instances that have no direct support roles for the application that needs to be monitored.
+These objects and instances (e.g. agents running on the server) can trigger the critical state even when it’s not relevant to the health of the app.
+As a result, your app may be working just fine, but the alerts you receive are telling you otherwise.

 In this post, you’ll learn how to maintain distributed applications with Live Maps and proactively monitor them from day one.
 It’s a walk in the park rather than a climb up a vertical cliff.